Kourtney Kardashian Splits From Younes Bendjima

 Kourtney, 39, and Younes, 25, started dating in 2016, and spent their happier days together traveling abroad, with romantic getaways to places like Miami, the Bahamas and Mexico.
 The two recently vacationed together in Italy last month, sharing sexy, PDA-filled snaps of each other to social media.

-Following their recent split, Younes was spotted soaking up the sun in Mexico with Jordan Ozuna, a former Hooters waitress who was previously linked to Tyga and Justin Bieber.
-See the pics here.
+Following their recent split, Younes was spotted soaking up the sun with a group of friends in Mexico, including Jordan Ozuna, a former Hooters waitress who was previously linked to Tyga and Justin Bieber.

+A source tells ET, however, that although Younes and Jordan appeared to be flirty in the snaps captured by photographers, the two are not romantically linked.
+They were both invited to Mexico for a mutual friend's birthday with 13 other people, the source adds, and it was nothing more than friends having fun at the beach.

+See the pics here, and watch the video below for more on Younes and Kourtney.

 RELATED CONTENT: